kajiwara12/mvp/readme.md

 ## Contributing

-If you'd like to contribute to this project, please open an issue or submit a pull request on the [GitHub repository](https://github.com/your-username/hangman-game).
+If you'd like to contribute to this project, please open an issue or submit a pull request on the [GitHub repository](https://github.com/kajiwara12/mvp).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-Feel free to modify and expand upon this README to provide more information about your project.